* This is the Consumer Version. *

 When these children become adults, they may develop depression.

 To diagnose depression, doctors rely on several sources of information, including an interview with the child or adolescent and information from parents and teachers.
-Sometimes doctors use structured questionnaires (see Diagnosis) to help distinguish depression from a normal reaction to an unhappy situation.
+Sometimes doctors use structured questionnaires (see Diagnosis of Depression) to help distinguish depression from a normal reaction to an unhappy situation.
 Doctors try to find out whether family or social stresses may have precipitated the depression.
 Doctors also ask specifically about suicidal behavior, including thoughts and talk about suicide.

 Doctors do tests to determine whether a physical disorder, such as an abnormal thyroid gland or drug abuse, is the cause.